ckurau/naive-mean-reversion/README-nmr.md

 - Pass criteria: 3 months, win rate 57–63% over 100+ trades, no month worse than −15%
 - **Note:** `trade.py` was written for V32e (MAX_POSITIONS=40).
 Update to 60 before going live with V33d

-### Step 3 — Walk-Forward Validation: V33d ⏳ PENDING
+### Step 3 — Walk-Forward Validation: V33d ✅ COMPLETE
-Run walk-forward with `run_walkforward=true` in GitHub Actions.
-Results will confirm whether the position count increase holds OOS.
-V32e's walk-forward showed identical OOS avg CAGR (15.65%) to V30+S&P600, confirming the composite ranking improvement was real.
-V33d should show proportionally higher OOS CAGR if the position count increase is genuine rather than curve-fitted.
+OOS avg CAGR 18.37%, 7/8 positive windows.
+Pass criteria exceeded.
+The position count increase is confirmed genuine — OOS performance improved proportionally with IS improvement (consistent with V32e and V30+S&P600 precedents).
+V33d is confirmed as the production version.

 ### Step 4 — Go Live ⏳
-Only after paper trading passes all criteria AND V33d walk-forward confirms OOS edge:
+Only after paper trading passes all criteria:
 - Update `MAX_POSITIONS` in `trade.py` to match chosen live version (60 for V33d, 40 for V32e)
 - Change `IBKR_PORT = 4002` to `4001` in `trade.py`
 - Switch Gateway from paper to live account